Restorative Dentistry in Wall Township, NJ

 - Composite resin

-The synthetic materials are a compound of ceramic, plastics and glass ionomers.
+The synthetic materials are a compound of ceramic, plastics, and glass ionomer.
 There are also other precious and non-precious metals used in the restoration of teeth.
 The choice of material largely rests with the patient and their preference when considering aesthetics and price.

 Fillings are the most common of the restorative procedures.
 Amalgams, an alloy of mercury and other metals, are the most common materials used for filling a cavity at the back of the mouth.
 Composite resins, tooth-colored for aesthetics, are used for fillings located at the front or the back.